leptos-community/meetups/meeting-01-agenda__Jan28_2024.md

 ## YouTube Stream Wrap-Up

 - Announce date and time for next Leptos Monthly Meetup
+- Please join us on the Leptos Discord server for the community networking session + general Leptos Q & A with Greg and Ben

 # Part 2: Leptos Community Networking Session in Discord